 The University winner of the Contest for the Best University Mobility Practice was presented before all attendants: the University of Catania’s and its best practice, “You study, you travel free”.
 Giuseppe Inturri picked up a “symbolic” prize on behalf of University of Catania.
 The “real” award will be a tailored awareness-raising campaign to foster sustainable mobility at the University of Catania.

-Use of data, land planning and mobility plans at Universities
+Examples and practices of sustainable mobility plans at Universities

 The U-MOB LIFE European Project